How Do You Become The Best Muezzin of Turkey?

 The view from the outside

 Sebastian Brameshuber describes himself as being very interested in politics.
-During his stay in Istanbul, he intensely researched history, politics and sociology.
-People told him that his perspective presented in the movie was very “” and did not give the feeling of being made by a foreigner.
+During his stay in Istanbul, he intensely researched Turkish history, politics and sociology.
+People told him that his perspective presented in the movie was very “Turkish” and did not give the feeling of being made by a foreigner.
 “Well, if I am watching the film I very much see the foreign perspective on the subject.
 However, apparently the movie gives enough “insider” perspective; it was also successfully screened in Turkey.”

 Sebastian thinks that “such a movie has not yet been made in Turkey.”
 Making movies is an activity that is accessible mainly for the rich, secular and western oriented Turkish upper class.
 “I think a lot of secular people in Turkey that have studied film or made films, are not interested in religion in this way.
 And religious people that show interest in moviemaking mostly don’t have the necessary distance and tend to romanticise the topic.
 People here might make a television documentary but surely not a cinema documentary with artistic claim.”